cperezep/todo-app/README.md

 # Todo App

-Build with React ⚛️
+ToDo App built with React using TypeScript, Hooks, Context API, reducer, custom hook, error boundary, testing-library, MSW and SASS.

 ### Pre-commit checks

 Pre-commit run format and linting scripts, allowing each commit to be as clean as possible.

-## Available Scripts
+## Running the app

 In the project directory, you can run: